Primary Landing Page

 Amy Carrad

-Amy is our Communications Officer, and is also a Research Officer within the ANU’s School of Regulation and Global Governance (RegNet), working on the NHMRC Ideas Project ‘Evaluating Systems Change for Health Equity: A Case Study of Australia’s COVID-19 Policy Response’, and a member of the Australian Research Centre for Health Equity (ARCHE).
+Amy is our Senior Project Officer, and is also a Research Officer within the ANU’s School of Regulation and Global Governance (RegNet), working on the NHMRC Ideas Project ‘Behind the scenes of socioeconomic advantage and health inequities: evaluating the role of public policy and privilege’, and a member of the Australian Research Centre for Health Equity (ARCHE).
 Her research interests include governance for healthy, sustainable, and equitable food systems, including the roles of both those traditionally understood as being responsible for governing (e.g., governments), and others (e.g., civil society actors).
 She is also interested in wellbeing economies and the ways these alternatives could contribute to planetary health equity.

 Advisory Board